Quarterly Results

 Short-term investments

-As at 30 June 2023, the Group recorded short-term investments of S$5.6 million compared to S$5.8 million as at 31 December 2022, which comprises of a RCN in the principal amount of S$4.2 million from CRC, at the yielding interest rate of three month SIBOR plus 7% per annum payable annually in arrears, and money market funds held in Malaysia.
+As at 31 December 2024, the Group recorded short-term investments of S$6.0 million (31 December 2023: S$5.9 million), which comprises of a RCN in the principal amount of S$4.2million from CRC, at the yielding interest rate of three month SIBOR plus 7% per annum payable in arrears, and money market funds held in Malaysia.
+The RCN was redeemed on 31 December 2024 with 50% of the principal amount repaid in January 2025 and the remaining 50% to be repaid by February 2025.
+The interest rate at three month SORA plus 7% per annum payable in arrears will computed on the outstanding principal amount until the balance is fully repaid.

 Trade and other payables, current and non-current